 - Info by State

-CNAs have a lot of important responsibilities but they’re not alone in their work.
-They are supported by a qualified nurse or doctor.
+CNAs have a lot of important responsibilities, most of which are supported by a senior nurse.

-Assistants must be sensitive, compassionate, and have a desire to help people heal and recover from various types of physical trauma.
+- Have a desire to help patients heal and recover from their physical trauma

-- Assisting with travel to and from the restroom
+- Assistance with travel to and from the restroom

 - Physically turning/rolling low mobility patients

-- Assisting senior staff members with surgery prep
+- Assist senior staff members with surgery preparation

-Some earn more by providing particular skills, qualifications, or types of experience.
+Some earn more by showcasing particular skills, qualifications, or extensive experiences.

-Highly experienced CNAs – with at least three years’ experience in the sector – may go on to earn as much as $36,000.
+CNAs working at least three years in the sector may go on to earn as much as $36,000.

 Average National Salary: $30,000